noaa-onms/cinms/modals/_captions.md

 ## Figure App.C.3.3.

-A map showing commercial fishing catch (fish caught by trawling) across the Southern California Bight (2007-2011).
+A map showing landings of fish caught by trawling (a method of commercial fishing) across the Southern California Bight (2007-2011).
 Locations of known deep-water corals, which are very vulnerable to trawling, are indicated on the map.

 ### Details